Research Methodologies and Statistical Approaches to Understanding Driver Fatigue Factors in Motor Carrier Safety and Driver Health

-To better understand driver fatigue issues, provide expert direction and support for future agency research and methodologies, and impact future regulatory decisions.
+To better understand driver fatigue issues and provide expert direction and support for future Agency research and methodologies.

-The Committee on National Statistics (CNSTAT), a component of the National Academies of Science (NAS)/National Research Council (NRC), will conduct a panel study to identify optimal research and statistical methodologies to better understand driver fatigue.
-This study will utilize the large amounts of data already generated by on-board electronic monitoring systems and naturalistic driving studies.
-CNSTAT will staff the panel with approximately 10 experts from across disciplines that deal with driver fatigue.
-The project can provide expert direction and support for future agency research and methodologies aimed to address the driver fatigue issue with applications for future regulatory decisions.
-NAS will inform FMCSA of the panel’s findings, conclusions, and recommendations once the final report has been completed.
+The Committee on National Statistics (CNSTAT), a component of the National Academy of Sciences (NAS)/National Research Council (NRC), conducted a panel study to identify optimal research and statistical methodologies to better understand driver fatigue.
+This study assessed the large amounts of data already generated by onboard electronic monitoring systems and naturalistic driving studies.
+NAS will inform the Federal Motor Carrier Safety Administration (FMCSA) of the panel’s findings, conclusions, and recommendations once the final report has been completed.
 NAS will not make recommendations about hours-of-service (HOS) rules nor conduct cost-benefit analyses.

-The proposed CNSTAT study panel will complete the following tasks:
+The CNSTAT study panel completed the following tasks:

-- Evaluate and identify the most promising data collection methods for improved understanding of factors related to motor carrier driver fatigue, safety, and health, on the basis of criteria such as sample size and resulting statistical power, and accuracy and relevance of variables measured.
+- Evaluated and identified the most promising data collection methods for improved understanding of factors related to commercial motor vehicle driver fatigue, safety, and health.

-- Review data collection methods including survey techniques, naturalistic driving studies, and electronic logging devices (ELDs).
+- Reviewed data collection methods, including survey techniques, naturalistic driving studies, and electronic logging devices.

-- Identify priorities for future research that can improve the validity and generalizability of relevant knowledge.
+- Identified priorities for future research that could improve the validity and generalizability of relevant knowledge.

-- Assess the potential usefulness of fatigue management and monitoring technologies to provide data for research aimed to improve understanding of the relationship of HOS factors to driver fatigue and safety.
+- Assessed the usefulness of fatigue management and monitoring technologies to provide data for fatigue- and safety-related HOS research.

-- Assess statistical methods to analyze data sets generated by driver monitoring technologies.
+- Assessed statistical methods used to analyze data sets generated by driver monitoring technologies.